wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

         * Liberty Starter Project
             * to generate a maven project for Liberty
         * Open Liberty / WebSphere Liberty
-            * as runtime for the Java application that will be developed
+            * as runtime for the Java application that is developed
             * to create a server package

 * As a Liberty configuration operator:
     * Tasks:
         * Extract Liberty package from command line and implement Liberty dynamic updates
-        * Develop portable Liberty configuration snippets using includes, variables and much more.
+        * Develop portable Liberty configuration snippets by using includes, variables and much more.
     * Tools:
         * Visual Studio Code with Liberty Tools plugin as editor with configuration assistance